Skip to yearly menu bar Skip to main content

 Shen Li · Yuyang Zhang · Zhaolin Ren · Claire Liang · Na Li · Julie A Shah

-Interactive preference learning systems present humans with queries as pairs of options; humans then select their preferred choice, allowing the system to infer preferences from these binary choices.
-While binary choice feedback is simple and widely used, it offers limited information about preference strength.
-To address this, we leverage human response times, which inversely correlate with preference strength, as complementary information.
-We introduce a computationally efficient method based on the EZ-diffusion model, combining choices and response times to estimate the underlying human utility function.
-Theoretical and empirical comparisons with traditional choice-only estimators show that for queries where humans have strong preferences (i.e., "easy" queries), response times provide valuable complementary information and enhance utility estimates.
-We integrate this estimator into preference-based linear bandits for fixed-budget best-arm identification.
-Simulations on three real-world datasets demonstrate that incorporating response times significantly accelerates preference learning.
+Interactive preference learning systems infer human preferences by presenting queries as pairs of options and collecting binary choices.
+Although binary choices are simple and widely used, they provide limited information about preference strength.
+To address this, we leverage human response times, which are inversely related to preference strength, as an additional signal.
+We propose a computationally efficient method that combines choices and response times to estimate human utility functions, grounded in the EZ diffusion model from psychology.
+Theoretical and empirical analyses show that for queries with strong preferences, response times complement choices by providing extra information about preference strength, leading to significantly improved utility estimation.
+We incorporate this estimator into preference-based linear bandits for fixed-budget best-arm identification.
+Simulations on three real-world datasets demonstrate that using response times significantly accelerates preference learning compared to choice-only approaches.
+Additional materials, such as code, slides, and talk video, are available at https://shenlirobot.github.io/pages/NeurIPS24.html.

 Embodied Agent Interface: Benchmarking LLMs for Embodied Decision Making

 We aim to evaluate Large Language Models (LLMs) for embodied decision making.
-While a significant body of work has been leveraging LLMs for decision making in embodied environments, we still lack a systematic understanding of their performances, because they are usually applied in different domains for different purposes, and built based on different inputs and outputs.
-Furthermore, existing evaluations tend to rely solely on a final success rate, making it difficult to pinpoint what ability is missing in LLMs and where the problem lies, which in turn, blocks embodied agents from leveraging LLMs effectively and selectively.
+While a significant body of work has been leveraging LLMs for decision making in embodied environments, we still lack a systematic understanding of their performance because they are usually applied in different domains, for different purposes, and built based on different inputs and outputs.
+Furthermore, existing evaluations tend to rely solely on a final success rate, making it difficult to pinpoint what ability is missing in LLMs and where the problem lies, which in turn blocks embodied agents from leveraging LLMs effectively and selectively.
 To address these limitations, we propose a generalized interface (Embodied Agent Interface) that supports the formalization of various types of tasks and input-output specifications of LLM-based modules.
-Specifically, it allows us to unify 1) a broad set of embodied decision making tasks involving both state and temporally extended goals, 2) four commonly-used LLM-based modules for decision making: goal interpretation, subgoal decomposition, action sequencing, and transition modeling, and 3) a collection of fine-grained metrics which break down evaluation into various types of errors, such as hallucination errors, affordance errors, various types of planning errors, etc. Overall, our benchmark offers a comprehensive and systematic assessment of LLMs' performance for different subtasks, pinpointing the strengths and weaknesses in LLM-powered embodied AI systems, and providing insights for effective and selective use of LLMs in embodied decision making.
+Specifically, it allows us to unify 1) a broad set of embodied decision-making tasks involving both state and temporally extended goals, 2) four commonly-used LLM-based modules for decision making: goal interpretation, subgoal decomposition, action sequencing, and transition modeling, and 3) a collection of fine-grained metrics that break down evaluation into error types, such as hallucination errors, affordance errors, and various types of planning errors.
+Overall, our benchmark offers a comprehensive assessment of LLMs’ performance for different subtasks, pinpointing the strengths and weaknesses in LLM-powered embodied AI systems and providing insights into the effective and selective use of LLMs in embodied decision making.

 AgentBoard: An Analytical Evaluation Board of Multi-turn LLM Agents